 - Water present in your yard.
 If your water main has a leak, you may see water pooling in your yard around the area where the line is buried.

 - Street leaks.
 The majority of water service line leaks are located in the roadway.
 Homeowners incorrectly assume that these leaks are the City’s responsibility.
 Not only does the NYC DEP not repair service line leaks, but the homeowner is likewise responsible for the damage the leak causes.
-If you spot a leak call 311, or Balkan Plumbing; you gain nothing by waiting.
+If you spot a leak call 311, or Balkan Sewer And Water Main; you gain nothing by waiting.

 For more information on determining if you have a water main break, please contact the Brooklyn water main professionals at Balkan Sewer & Water Main.